unisonweb/unisonweb-org/src/data/transcripts/testing.md

 ### Using generators to write property based tests

 Once you've got your generators in good shape, you can combine these into property-based tests that verify some property for _all_ generated test cases.
-For instance, let's check that reversing a list twice gives back the original list:
+For example, let's check that reversing a list twice gives back the original list:

 ```unison
 test> List.reverse.tests.prop1 = runs 100 'let